mmerabet42/ft_lexiq/README.md

 Will match the first three or more following digits in the string which is *569*, `pos` is equal to 20 as it is the position of the matched pattern, and `len` is the number of matched characters which is 3.

 There are other flags, but it is not really usefull to mention them as they are used by the most important one: `RGX_GLOBAL`.
-This flag wont stop after the first match and will store all matches in a linked list.
+This flag will store all the matching pattern in a linked list of `t_regex_match` structures.
 ```C
 t_list *matches;
 int num_of_matches = ft_regex(RGX_GLOBAL, "*[@word]", "Hello word, how are you ?", &matches);